 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a meager commission, which helps support the site.
 We thank you in advance.

-Learning how to hang decorative borders and wallpaper isnt hard, although it can certainly be messy.
+Learning how to hang decorative borders and field wallpaper isnt hard, although it can certainly be messy.
 In that respect its like learning finishing drywall.
 Just pay attention to wall preparation and pay close attention to detail.